-- (A) Perform weekly inspections of all stormwater run-on diversion devices, runoff diversion structures, animal waste storage structures, and devices channeling process wastewater to impoundments or tanks. - (B) Perform daily inspections of water lines, including drinking water or cooling water lines. - (C) Perform weekly inspections of impoundments and tanks and record the process wastewater level in open surface impoundments and terminal storage tanks as indicated by the depth marker required under section 61.17(8)(f)(vii)(D), below. - (D) Install depth markers in all open surface impoundments and terminal storage tanks to indicate the design volume and to clearly indicate the minimum capacity necessary to contain a "25-year, 24-hour", or "100-year, 24-hour" storm event, as applicable, and to clearly indicate the two-foot freeboard elevation, or other approved freeboard elevation.
-At minimum, depth markers should be clearly marked in one (1) foot increments. - (E) Correct any deficiencies found as a result of daily and weekly inspections as soon as possible, but no later than 30 days of such a deficiency having been identified, unless factors preventing correction within 30 days have been documented. - (F) Mortalities shall not be disposed of in any liquid manure or process wastewater system, and mortalities must be handled in such a way as to prevent discharge of pollutants to surface waters, unless alternative technologies implemented under alternative performance standards are designed to handle mortalities. - (g) Closure Requirements A permittee shall demonstrate to the satisfaction of the Division that there is no remaining potential for a discharge of manure or process wastewater that was generated while the operation was a CAFO.
+- (A) Perform weekly inspections of all stormwater run-on diversion devices, runoff diversion structures, animal waste storage structures, and devices channeling process wastewater to impoundments or tanks. - (B) Perform daily inspections of water lines, including drinking water or cooling water lines. - (C) Perform weekly inspections of impoundments and tanks and record the process wastewater level in open surface impoundments and terminal storage tanks as indicated by the depth marker required under section 61.17(8)(f)(ii)(D), below. - (D) Install depth markers in all open surface impoundments and terminal storage tanks to indicate the design volume and to clearly indicate the minimum capacity necessary to contain a "25-year, 24-hour", storm event, as applicable, and to clearly indicate the two-foot freeboard elevation, or other approved freeboard elevation.
+At minimum, depth markers should be clearly marked in one (1) foot increments. - (E) Correct any deficiencies found as a result of daily and weekly inspections as soon as possible, but no later than 30 days of such a deficiency having been identified, unless factors preventing correction within 30 days have been documented. - (iii) Inspect Land Application Equipment The permittee must periodically inspect for leaks from equipment used for land application of manure or process wastewater.
+At minimum, such inspection shall be made annually and within the six month period prior to the first application of manure or process wastewater, and at least once daily when process wastewater is being applied. - (iv) Setback Requirements Unless the permittee exercises one of the alternatives provided for in 61.17(8)(f)(iv)(A) and (B) below, manure and process wastewater shall not be applied closer than 100 feet to any down-gradient surface waters, open tile line intake structures, sinkholes, agricultural well heads, or other conduits to surface waters. - (A) As a setback alternative, the permittee may substitute the 100-foot setback with a 35foot wide vegetated buffer where applications of manure or process wastewater are prohibited. - (B) As a setback alternative, the permittee may demonstrate that a setback or buffer is not necessary because implementation of alternative conservation practices or field-specific conditions will provide pollutant reductions equivalent or better than the reductions that would be achieved by the 100-foot setback. - (g) Closure Requirements A permittee shall demonstrate to the satisfaction of the Division that there is no remaining potential for a discharge of manure or process wastewater that was generated while the operation was a CAFO.